-According to California regulations, splash shields and equipment guards should be used on dental laboratory lathes.
+Splash shields and equipment guards should be used on dental laboratory lathes.
 Fresh pumice and a sterilized or new ragwheel should be used for each patient.
 Devices used to polish, trim, or adjust contaminated intraoral devices must be disinfected or sterilized and stored in a manner so as to prevent contamination [9].